Coding4Buddies/BatShooter/README.md

     }
    ```
 ## **Application of Object Oriented in the Game** 🎇
 Since there are 5 bats in the game that shares the same attributes and methods, we create a Bat parent class to handle this.
+Additionally, we also create a weapon class for handling the damage.
 ```
 +-- Bat (Parent Class)
 |   +-- PfiBat